 Published on September 8, 2017

-Identity correlation and User and Entity Behavioral Analytics (UEBA) can unveil another side of malicious activity: was the application/system account used to access backend data sources?
+Identity correlation and user and entity behavioral analytics (UEBA) can unveil another side of malicious activity: was the application/system account used to access backend data sources?
 Or was it a lateral movement followed by the privilege escalation?
 Any abnormal sources or destinations, connection types, failed logins or timing of the requests?
 Add to it data traffic analysis – spikes in volume, frequency of requests, the number of records accessed – and you’ve got a solid selection of behavioral indicators to plug into a hierarchical threat model for kill chain analysis, as well as to have a closer look at the entities (users, systems or applications) exhibiting higher than usual volumes of anomalous behavior.
-Yes, detecting a breach is like finding a needle in a haystack, but there was an awful number of needles in this breach, and a mature security analytics system shouldn’t have missed them.
+Yes, detecting a data breach is like finding a needle in a haystack, but there was an awful number of needles in this data breach, and a mature security analytics system shouldn’t have missed them.

 For a detailed technical write-up, along with Securonix detection mechanisms click here.